Bugswriter/tuxi/README.md

 ---
 ```
 * Quotations are optional, but should be used if you want to search with special characters (?=!|&<>%$#/\\).
-* You can also write your query as a statement, e.g: `tuxi linus torvalds birthday`
+* You can also write your query as a statement, e.g: `tuxi linus torvalds birthday`.
 * The -r option will make the output not have formatting, which can be convenient for use in scripts.
-* The -q option silences "Did you mean?" and Tuxi's greeting on calling `tuxi`
+* The -q option silences "Did you mean?" and Tuxi's greeting on calling `tuxi`.

 Use `-h` to display the help message.